skacem/skacem.github.io/_posts/2021-12-03-Customer-Segmentation-and-Profiling.md

 Name: segment, dtype: int64
 ```

 So nearly half of our customers are inactive.
 This is not good, as we know an inactive customer is a lost customer.
 Now, before we try to recover lost customers, we first need to understand the reasons behind our customers' attrition.
-Of course, this requires diving deeper into our data, benchmarking our competitors, and also sending out customer loss surveys to the relevant customers.
+This, in turn, requires us to dive deeper into our data, to benchmark against our competitors, and also to send out customer loss surveys to the relevant customers.
+As we gain a better understanding of the reasons, we can implement a marketing strategy aimed at recovering high-value customers.

 The rest of the customers are then mapped to the corresponding segments using the same approach.